mimansha98/Machine-Learning-Project-for-TCS/README.md

 Edit the solution jupyter notebooks and add your code for the queries in the respective modules or uplaod your notebook for that module.

-# Note: Only .ipynb files are supported.Other modules will be uploaded after I get the solutions for the current modules.
+# Note: Only .ipynb files are supported.
-# Disclaimer before contributing:
-Only significant contributions to this project would be accepted.